1EastonJ/vive_g1_whbody/README.md

-# Mink_RL: Whole-Body Teleoperation Framework
+# Mink_RL: VR Whole-Body Teleoperation Framework

 This repository provides a full-body teleoperation system that combines reinforcement learning (RL) for leg control with inverse kinematics (IK) for upper-body motion.
+Using Vive VR devices.
-The implementation is inspired by the paper *Homie: Whole-body Teleoperation for Humanoids*.
+The implementation is inspired by *Mink* and *Homie: Whole-body Teleoperation for Humanoids*.

 ## 🎥 Demo